Tehnix/PyIRCb/README.md

 ##Information / README / Documentation / Installation
 ####0x01        Intro
-T3hb0t is an IRC bot client capable of connecting to multiple servers and channels.
+PyBot is an IRC bot client capable of connecting to multiple servers and channels.
 Easily customized and easy to add commands.

 ####0x02        License